-During the first week of Phase I registration, all SPAN courses and some FREN courses are "major restricted" meaning only the following students can register:
+During the first two weeks of Phase I registration, all SPAN courses and some FREN courses are "major and minor restricted" meaning only the following students can register:

 - Students with the following majors: ALIS, EIA, GEML, HTS, IAML, INTA, and LMC